tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_step5_components_object.md

 * `dateTime`
 * `password`

-To describe your JSON objects, besides looking in the [schema object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#schemaObject) in the OpenAPI spec for details, you can also read the [JSON Schema](https://tools.ietf.org/html/draft-wright-json-schema-00).
+I suggest you start by looking in the OpenAPI's [schema object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#schemaObject), and then consult the [JSON Schema](https://tools.ietf.org/html/draft-wright-json-schema-00) if something isn't covered.

-Additionally, you can look at some example schemas.
+Additionally, look at some example schemas.
 You can view [3.0 examples here](https://github.com/OAI/OpenAPI-Specification/tree/master/examples/v3.0).
 I usually find a spec that resembles what I'm trying to represent and mimic the same properties and structure.

 The `schema` object in 3.0 differs slightly from the schema object in 2.0 &mdash; see this [post on Nordic APIs](https://nordicapis.com/whats-new-in-openapi-3-0/#jsonandotherschema) for some details on what's new.
-However, example schemas from [2.0 specs](https://github.com/OAI/OpenAPI-Specification/tree/master/examples/v2.0) (which are a lot easier to find online) would probably also be helpful as long as you just look at the schema definitions (and not the rest of the spec).
+However, example schemas from [2.0 specs](https://github.com/OAI/OpenAPI-Specification/tree/master/examples/v2.0) (which are a lot more abundant online) would probably also be helpful as long as you just look at the schema definitions (and not the rest of the spec).
 (A lot has changed from 2.0 to 3.0 in the spec.)

 ## Security definitions

 The `components` object also contains a [`securitySchemes` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#securitySchemeObject) that defines the authorization method used with each `path`.
-However, rather than dive into the security configuration details here, I explore security in the [step 6](pubapis_openapi_step6_security_object.html).
+Rather than dive into the security configuration details here, I explore security in the [step 6](pubapis_openapi_step6_security_object.html).